Catalina Island Conservancy: Bison

+Deer

+The deer are an invasive species, and they have a significant impact on native plants due to over-grazing.
+In 2023, the Conservancy created a plan to reduce the impact that invasive deer have on native vegetation.
+After consulting with wildlife experts, capturing and sterilization were eliminated as options, and a culling (killing from helicopters) approach was adopted.
+Some residents of Santa Catalina Island were opposed to the cull, and asked the Conservancy to reconsider.

 Education

 Each year, more than 100,000 children and adults learn about the uniqueness of Catalina's Mediterranean ecosystem and what they can do to improve the planet through the Conservancy's educational programs and a wide variety of youth camps the Conservancy hosts on its lands.
-The Conservancy provides hands-on conservation experiences through its youth and volunteer programs.
-It is also helping to train the next generation of conservation biologists and land stewards.
 Among the educational programs it offers are: